ahmxdsawan/ahmxdsawan.github.io/README.md

 ## Education
 - BCS, Computer Science Co-op   |University of Guelph (_2021 - 2026_)
 - Minor, Business Studies       |University of Guelph (_2022 - 2026_)

 ## Work Experience
 **Document Technical Writer @ Canadian Solar Solutions Inc. (_Sept 2023 – Dec 2023_)**
-- Led creation of instructional docs and videos for CSEye solar monitoring platforms.
+- Led creation of instructional docs and videos for **CSEye solar monitoring platforms**.
-- Trained extensively in CSEye platforms for accurate and user-friendly content.
+- **Trained** extensively in CSEye platforms for accurate and **user-friendly content**.
-- Supported diverse instructional documentation needs for O&M department.
+- Supported diverse instructional documentation needs for **O&M department**.
-- Demonstrated strong organizational and technical writing skills.
+- Demonstrated strong organizational and **technical writing skills**.
 - Ensured adherence to ethical standards and health/safety protocols.
-- Collaborated closely with Cybersecurity Analysts to enhance the organization and structure of their documentation, contributing to improved efficiency and clarity in communication.
+- Collaborated closely with **Cybersecurity Analysts** to enhance the organization and structure of their documentation, contributing to improved efficiency and clarity in communication.